Peokk/Python-Flappy-Bird/README.md

 ## Description
 I made a copy of the popular game "Flappy Bird".

-The project is made in python using the pygame library.
+The project is created in python using the pygame library.